ECM Editorial: Raiding Clean Water Fund damages quest for clean water

 During the campaign for passage of the referendum to amend the constitution, a constant refrain was “40 percent of Minnesota’s waters are impaired.”
 That rallying cry did much to raise public awareness and generate support to increase taxes to address the problem.

-In 2014, six years after voter approval of the increased tax, state agencies involved in implementing programs funded by the Clean Water Fund collectively produced a document they described as Minnesota’s Clean Water Road Map.
-The road map established goals for what would be achieved during the 25-year life of the Clean Water Fund.
+In 2014, six years after voter approval of the increased tax, the state agencies involved in implementing programs funded by the Clean Water Fund collectively produced a document they described as Minnesota’s Clean Water Roadmap.
+The “roadmap” established goals for what would be achieved during the 25-year life of the Clean Water Fund.
 The goals were described as “ambitious, yet achievable.”

 Many were surprised and disappointed that the “ambitious” goals reflected aspirational, cumulative, single-digit percent improvements in water quality measurements over a quarter-century.

-Gov. Dayton wants to make water a high priority during his last term in office which ends in 2018.
-He is participating in 10 “Water Quality Town Meetings” from late July through early October.
+Gov. Dayton has stated that he wants to make water a high priority during his last term in office which ends in 2018.
+He is currently participating in 10 “Water Quality Town Meetings” from late July through early October.
 For the past few months the governor’s mantra has been “25 by 25.”
 His aspiration is to see a 25 percent improvement in water quality by 2025.

 While most of the additional funds for clean water have been well spent on efforts that advance the constitutional goals described above, there have been some concerns raised by several stakeholder organizations.
 These concerns fall into three categories: (1) a substitution of Clean Water Funds for traditional sources in violation of the constitution; (2) a siphoning of Clean Water Funds for other purposes; and (3) a lack of focused expenditures determined by economic and scientific analysis of investment and expected outcomes.

-While better focused and appropriate expenditures of the Clean Water Fund will facilitate better outcomes in addressing water issues, just as the Dayton road map demonstrated, spending an additional $100 million-plus annually will not by itself move the needle very much.
-To really make a significant difference in water quality we need significant change in how we are using the land, especially the land most impacted by runoff.
+While better focused and appropriate expenditures of the Clean Water Fund will facilitate better outcomes in addressing water issues, just as the Dayton Administration Roadmap of 2014 demonstrated, spending an additional $100 million plus annually, will not by itself move the needle very much.
+To really make a significant difference in water quality we need a significant change in how we are using the land, especially the land most impacted by runoff.

-We hope when Dayton completes his water quality town meetings the administration’s task will be to devise a plan with a vision as to what must happen to enable Minnesota to achieve a 25 percent improvement in water quality by 2025.
+Hopefully, when Dayton completes his water quality town meetings the administration’s next task will be to devise a plan with a vision as to what must happen to enable Minnesota to achieve a 25 percent improvement in water quality by 2025.

 Without such a plan we must remind Dayton of de Saint-Exupery’s admonition that, “A goal without a plan is just a wish.”